Small Scale Community Initiatives Fund

 - Purchase of materials including traps, bait, bait stations or herbicide used in pest animal or pest plant control.

-- Contracted services up to $1,000 where work cannot be undertaken by volunteers (e.g. the services of a qualified herbicide applicator or someone with a controlled substance licence).
+- Professional contracted services up to $1,000 (e.g. the services of a qualified herbicide applicator or controlled substance licence holder).

 What cannot be funded?

 - Reimbursement of landowner time or voluntary labour